ryanklaiber/Possible/README.md

 # asinow

 The goal for this program is to have it compute the way to the most power for humans.
-Basic input processing functions are run upon input.
+Basic input processing (BIP) functions are run upon input.
 The rest of the functions, beginning with creation, are run separately when there has been deemed sufficient stored sentences in the hash tables.

 Basic Input Processing (Runs on Input)